 The da Vinci® Surgical System

-Using the most advanced technology available today, the da Vinci Surgical System enables surgeons to perform delicate and complex operations through a few tiny incisions with increased vision, precision, dexterity and control.
-The da Vinci Surgical System consists of several key components, including: an ergonomically designed console where the surgeon sits while operating, a patient-side cart where the patient lays during surgery, four interactive robotic arms, a high-definition 3D vision system, and proprietary EndoWrist® instruments.
+The da Vinci® Surgical System enables surgeons to perform delicate and complex operations through a few small incisions.
+The da Vinci System consists of several key components, including: an ergonomically designed console where the surgeon sits while operating, a patient-side cart where the patient is positioned during surgery, interactive robotic arms, a 3D HD vision system, and proprietary EndoWrist® instruments.

 Components of the da Vinci Surgical System

-- The system requires that every surgical maneuver be under the direct control of the surgeon.
-Repeated safety checks prevent any independent movement of the instruments or robotic arms.
+* The system requires that every surgical maneuver be under the direct control of the surgeon.
+The da Vinci Surgical System’s safety checks prevent any independent movement of the instruments or robotic arms.

-- Each instrument has a specific surgical mission such as clamping, suturing and tissue manipulation.
+* Each instrument is designed for a specific task, such as clamping, cutting, coagulating, dissecting, suturing and manipulating tissue.

-- A view of the operating field is available to the entire OR team on a large viewing monitor (vision cart).
-This widescreen view provides the surgical assistant at the patient’s side with a broader perspective and visualization of the procedure.
+* A view of the operating field is available to the entire OR team on a large viewing monitor (vision cart).
+This widescreen view provides the surgical assistant at the patient’s side with a broad perspective and visualization of the procedure.

 Serious complications may occur in any surgery, including da Vinci® Surgery, up to and including death.
 Individual surgical results may vary.
 Patients should talk to their doctor to decide if da Vinci Surgery is right for them.
 Patients and doctors should review all available information on non-surgical and surgical options in order to make an informed decision.
 Please also refer to http://www.davincisurgery.com/safety for Important Safety Information.

 Unless otherwise noted, all people depicted are models.
 Product names are trademarks or registered trademarks of their respective holders.